Your Recipe for Safer Holiday Cooking

 Never rely on a food’s smell or taste to determine whether it’s safe to eat.
 When in doubt, throw it out.

-Follow These Food Safety Tips if You Lose Power
+Food Safety Tips for a Power Outage

 • A fully packed, free-standing freezer (that has remained closed) will stay at acceptably cold temperatures for two to four days.